MZSFighters/Restaurant-Order-Tracking-App/README.md

 ## Setup
 Getting started with the project...

-In order to run the project, one would need to install Android Studio and open the project in Android Studio.
+- In order to run the project, one would need to install Android Studio and open the project in Android Studio.
+Thereafter, it is quite easy to run the app through device manager and the emulator in Android Studio.
+- If one would like to download this app on their device, they can simply download the apk file.